 II.
 A message from your local Source Protection Committee

-P: Progressing Well/On Target - The majority of the source protection plan policies have been implemented and/or are progressing.
+P: Progressing Well / On Target - The majority of the Plan policies have been implemented and/or are progressing.

-All legally-binding plan policies (100%) that address significant drinking water threats are either implemented, in progress, or have been determined to require no further action(s).
+All legally binding Plan policies that address significant drinking water threats (100 percent) are either implemented or in progress.